 Furnish durable, non-reflective junction box markers, also known as curb markers, fabricated from UV-resistant, non-metallic materials other than ceramic material, such as polyurethane or high impact polypropylene or other high impact plastic.
 Provide junction box markers that are designed for outdoor use, that are waterproof, that resist fading, that are temperature stable and that resist chemical and mechanical abrasion.
 Furnish junction box markers with a quick-setting adhesive designed for use with the junction box markers supplied and designed to permanently adhere junction box markers to Portland cement/concrete, steel, and cast iron as well as other non-porous hard surfaces.
-Do not provide markers that require intrusive fasteners to secure the marker to the surface.
-Do not provide adhesives that are not designed for use with the junction markers supplied.
+Do not provide markers that are not designed for use with the junction markers that are not designed for use with the junction markers that are not designed for use with the junction markers that are not designed for use with the junction markers that are not designed for use with the junction markers that are not designed for use with the junction markers supplied.
 Provide junction box markers that do not require special tools such as torches, tamping machines or drills or hardware or special surface preparation for installation.
 Furnish junction box markers from a manufacturer that has been producing such junction box markers (i.e., curb markers) for a minimum of 10 consecutive years.